When applying, it is important to consider the costs of studying at Cambridge and the financial support available. We recommend that you

 Cambridge Commonwealth, European and International Trust Awards

-for non-EU offer holders in financial need
+for offer holders with overseas fee status who are in financial need

 SJI Foundation Christ's College Cambridge Scholarship